adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ## What does scalable mean?

 Scalable CSS means that as CSS increases in size, it's still easy to maintain.
-If you've ever inherited a large CSS codebase, and been worried about making changes, you'll sympathise with me on this.
+If you've ever inherited a large CSS codebase, and been afraid to make changes, you'll sympathise with me on this.

 ## What does modular mean?

 A module is a distinct, independent unit that can be combined with other modules to form a more complex structure.
 In a living room, you can consider the TV, the sofa and the wall art to be modules, all coming together to create a room.

-If you take one of the units away, the rest still works just fine.
-I don't need the TV to be able to sit on the sofa etc. In a website, you can consider these things to be be modules: header, product list, article.
+If we take one of the units away, the rest still works just fine.
+We don't need the TV to be able to sit on the sofa etc. In a website, we can consider these things to be be modules: header, product list, article.

 ## Is this for you?